MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 `python3 words.py > uncommon-words`

-And there you have it. uncommon-words now contains the most uncommon words in the dictionary, sorted by length, then alphabetical order.
+And there you have it. uncommon-words now contains the most uncommon words in the dictionary, sorted by length and then alphabetical order.
 Looking at the end of the file, we can find words like

 + transubstantiationalist
 + formaldehydesulphoxylate